 The Directors must observe the provisions of the MMLR, Constitution and all relevant legal and regulatory requirements.

 The Directors must be committed to undergoing continuing education training programmes to upgrade and enhance their business acumen and professionalism in discharging their duties to the Group.

 The Company Secretary

-Both company secretaries of the Company are qualified to act as company secretary under Section 139A of the Companies Act 1965.
+The company secretaries of the Company are qualified to act as company secretaries under the Companies Act.
 The Company Secretaries are responsible in advising the Board on issues relating to corporate compliance with the relevant laws, rules, and regulations affecting the Company and the Group as well as best practices of corporate governance.

 Disclosure and Conflict of Interest